 The September Effect – Fact or Superstition?

-Before you make any rash decisions, there are a few things to consider.
-For starters, September’s “effect” has weakened considerably over time.
-Like most anomalies, as more investors become aware of it, the likelier they are to try to avoid it.
-For example, investors could sell in August to try to counteract the September Effect.
+There are a few things to consider before jumping to any conclusions about the September Effect.
+For starters, it has considerably weakened over time.
+Like most anomalies, the more that people are aware of it, the likelier they are to try to position around it, reducing its effectiveness.
+An example in this case could be investors “pre-positioning” by selling in August to avoid the September Effect.

-One Wall Street adage that most often holds true is that “time IN the market is greater than timing the market.”
+One Wall Street adage that does hold true is that “time IN the market is greater than timing the market.”
 And that one, my friends, is timeless.